hiimmuc/Speaker-verification-pytorch/README.md

-# Zalo AI Challenge - Voice Verification
+# Voice Verification for Zalo AI Challenge Dataset

 This repository contains the framework for training speaker verification model described in [2]
 with score normalization post-processing described in [3].